|Enjoy the varied environment on the Heaphy Track|

 Guided and Catered

-Prices include all food (unless self-catering), hut passes and transport ex Motueka or Nelson.
+Prices include all food, hut passes and transport ex Motueka or Nelson.
 We can arrange your accommodation for you in Motueka at a price and style which suits you.
 See accommodation page.
-We will get you back to Motueka or Nelson on day 6, unless your option is to carry on down the West Coast.
+We will get you back to Motueka or Nelson on your last day, unless your option is to carry on down the West Coast.

-A unique feature of our Heaphy Trip is the special meal at the Heaphy hut incorporating local and wild food.
+A unique feature of our Heaphy Trip is the special meal delivered fresh at the Heaphy hut incorporating local and wild food.

 This service is an economical alternative for people who want expert guiding but who are willing to provide their own food.
 Full interpretation is provided, with a focus on flora, fauna, geology, history and conservation in the Kahurangi National Park.